-Enabling environment for the development of telecommunications/ICTs
+Enabling directions in setting telecommunication/ICT policy and regulations for sustainable development

-– National telecommunication/ICT policy, regulatory, technical and strategy development which best enables countries to benefit from the impetus of telecommunications/ICTs, including broadband, cloud computing and consumer protection, as an engine for sustainable growth
+– Future directions in setting national telecommunication/ICT policies and regulations for sustainable development, including those for broadband infrastructure and services

-– Economic policies and methods of determining costs of services related to national telecommunications/ICTs

-– Access to telecommunications/ICTs for rural and remote areas
+– Policies and methods for determining the cost of telecommunication/ICT services to facilitate the implementation of digital economy– Policies, regulations, and strategies for providing access to telecommunications/ICTs in rural and remote areas

-– Access to telecommunication/ICT services by persons with disabilities and specific needs
+– Policies, regulations and strategies for providing access to telecommunication/ICT services to persons with disabilities and specific needs

 – The needs of developing countries in spectrum management, including the ongoing transition from analogue to digital terrestrial television broadcasting and the use of the digital dividend, in addition to any future digital switchover.

 2 Study Group 2

-ICT applications, cybersecurity, emergency telecommunications and climate-change adaptation
+Enabling technologies and applications in telecommunications/ICTs for sustainable development

+– Enabling technologies, applications, and services in telecommunications/ICTs for sustainable development, digital economy and job creation in developing countries

+– Enabling technologies for building confidence and security in the use of ICTs, and technical issues pertaining to conformance and interoperability

-– Services and applications supported by telecommunications/ICTs – Building confidence and security in the use of ICTs – The use of telecommunications/ICTs in mitigating the impact of climate change on developing countries, and for natural disaster preparedness, mitigation and relief, as well as conformance and interoperability testing– Human exposure to electromagnetic fields and safe disposal of electronic waste– The implementation of telecommunications/ICTs, taking into account the results of the studies carried out by ITU-T and ITU-R, and the priorities of developing countries.
+– Enabling technologies and applications in telecommunications/ICTs for mitigating the impact of climate change on developing countries, and safe disposal of electronic waste

+– Enabling technologies and applications in telecommunications/ICTs for natural disaster preparedness, mitigation and relief, as well as technical issues pertaining to the measurement and assessment of human exposure to electromagnetic fields

+– Key topics and issues on the future of telecommunications/ICTs, taking into account the results of the studies carried out by ITU-T and ITU-R, and the priorities of developing countries.

-Annex 2 to Resolution 2 (Rev. Dubai, 2014)
+Annex 2 to Resolution 2 (Rev. Buenos Aires, 2017)

 Questions assigned by the World Telecommunication Development Conference to ITU-D study groups